MyHealth.Alberta.ca Network

 Diversity Competency

 Diversity competency is the ability to respond respectfully and effectively to people, families, and communities of all backgrounds in a way that protects and preserves their dignity while valuing their differences, similarities, and worth.
-Alberta’s student population is very diverse, thus teachers play a vital role in supporting students and developing strategies that show we value diversity.

 These strategies can help create a classroom and school environment that celebrates diversity: